 Well-priced fire to boot.
 Trentodoc I see you.

 So many seashells and I feel like if I were a I dunno, professional (I am!
 But my morale)I would get a ...-mineral core.
 When have I ever spoken of a mineral core?
 Except this bubbly has one.
 Run along the ocean, taste the rainbow and smell the sea spray.
 Party like an upscale wine lover who wants something they can think about...if they want.
 So very mineral and so much underripe to ripe strawberry just like my bestie on his-sage but old at heart.
 But then that mineral cut.
-This is equal parts fun and a disciplinarian — a month ago
+This is equal parts fun and a disciplinarian — 3 years ago